 A co-production with the National Theatre of Scotland and Edinburgh International Festival

-The James Plays – James I, James II and James III – are a trio of new history plays by award-winning writer Rona Munro.
-Exhilarating and vividly imagined, they bring to life three generations of Stewart kings who ruled Scotland in the tumultuous fifteenth century.
-Each play stands alone as a unique vision of a country tussling with its past and future; together they create an intricate and compelling narrative on Scottish culture and nationhood, full of playful wit and boisterous theatricality.
+Exhilarating and vividly imagined, Rona Munro’s The James Plays – James I, James II and James III – bring to life three generations of Stewart kings who ruled Scotland in the tumultuous fifteenth century.
+Full of playful wit and boisterous theatricality, they offer a compelling narrative on culture and nationhood.
+Each play stands alone as a unique vision of a country tussling with its past and future.
+Alternatively, view them as a trilogy from just £45

-To book £15 on-stage seats for any of the three productions, please go to the show page, select Dates & buy tickets, choose a date and time and then use the Automated selection option.
+To book on stage seats for any of The James Plays, please go to the show page, select dates & buy tickets, choose a date and time and then use the automated selection option.

 National Theatre of Scotland is core funded by the Scottish Government